yezyilomo/django-restql/docs/index.md

 you will get an error that `author` field is not found because it was not included on `fields=["title"]` kwarg.

+### exclude kwarg
-You can also specify fields to be excluded when instantiating a serializer by using `exclude=[]` as shown below
+You can also specify fields to be excluded when instantiating a serializer by using `exclude` kwarg, below is an example which shows how to use `exclude` kwarg.
 ```py
 from rest_framework import serializers
 from django_restql.mixins import DynamicFieldsMixin